Manoj1028/aboutme/README.md

 This is a repo  about me and i have created this to tell my journey till now.
 This is my personal website and i would like use this throughout the class with other additional technologies.
 ## Recommended Tools

-- [Git](https://github.com/) Open brower and go to  GitHub,next we go to our GitHub Pages site's repository
+- [Git](https://github.com/) Open brower and go to  GitHub,next we go to our GitHub Pages site's repository.
 - [Visual Studio](https://code.visualstudio.com/)
 - [Node js](https://nodejs.org/en/)
 - [Notepad++](https://notepad-plus-plus.org/)